-If you have been inspired by Elsie's story and are interested in starting or growing a business of your own, then Enterprise Hub could help!
+If you have been inspired by Ellie’s story and are interested in starting or growing a business of your own, then Enterprise Hub can help!

 Get in touch if you are thinking of starting a business in the Liverpool City Region or have a new business under three years old.
 You can speak to our team via firstname.lastname@example.org or 0151 706 8113.